antsmartian/antoaravinth.github.com/_posts/2012-08-18-oh-really-i-was-wondering----until-i-find-this---.md

 I went on searching in google to find the solution for our case.
 I was shocked.
 I got an algorithm on web, which solves our problem.
 I was happy.
 I went to see how the algorithm works.
 After some time I realized that that is the algorithm I used to solve in my NM class note and people called it as [Newton Method](http://en.wikipedia.org/wiki/Newton%27s_method#Square%5Froot%5Fof%5Fa%5Fnumber).

-And if you remember Newton Method, it will take a number initially guesses it, do some approx on it and so on.
+And if you remember Newton Method, it will take a number for guessing, do some approx on it and goes further.
 You can see this [here](http://en.wikipedia.org/wiki/Newton%27s_method#Square%5Froot%5Fof%5Fa%5Fnumber).
+I can even remember my mam saying, Newton method is much faster than other methods!

 So as we know the algorithm we can write a the code easily, again in Groovy the whole code looks like this( I just followed the pseudo code of Newton method and looked at other langugaes of how they implement their Newton method and converted into Groovy):